Sky to increase prices again in 2025; what, if anything, can you do about it?

 Can I cancel my Sky TV contract if they increase the price?

-Some Sky packages offer discounted Netflix packages and free access to channels such as Paramount+ and Discovery, which can add up in price if you're paying for these separately.
-Also, benefits such as two free cinema tickets a month via SkyVIP if you subscribe to Sky Movies is a nice little add-on benefit to subscribers.
+The grass isn t always greener on the other side as some Sky packages offer discounted Netflix packages and free access to channels such as Paramount+ and Discovery, which can add up in price if you pay for these separately.
+Also, benefits such as two free cinema tickets a month via SkyVIP if you subscribe to Sky Movies are nice little add-on benefits to subscribers.

 Broadband and home phone customers can leave fee-free within 30 days of being notified of a price increase – even if they're mid-contract.
-However, this doesn't apply to Sky TV customers, including users with Sky Stream or Sky Glass.
-If you've got a package that includes both broadband and TV, you can only cancel the broadband part of your supplied services penalty-free.
+However, this doesn't apply to Sky TV customers, including Sky Stream or Sky Glass users.
+If you have a package that includes broadband and TV, you can only cancel the broadband part of your supplied services penalty-free.

 Ask to speak to the disconnection department.
-This will put you through to the Sky retentions department, and this is normally the last line of defence for Sky to try and offer you a better deal.
-This department will normally have the ability to offer the biggest discount to keep loyal customers.
+This will put you through to Sky's retention department, and this is usually the last line of defence for Sky to try to offer you a better deal.
+This department will typically be able to offer the most significant discount to keep loyal customers.

 Often, they can decrease your monthly costs or at least reduce the impact that the annual price hike will make on your bill.
-This will result in you needing to take out a new contract, tying you into a minimum 18-month contract, but you should have a better monthly price than you would have done, often mirroring the sort of deals normally only available to new customers.
+This will result in you needing to take out a new contract, tying you into a minimum 18-month contract.
+Still, you should have a better monthly price than you would have done, often mirroring the deals usually only available to new customers.

 Sky Social Tariffs;